DataDog/datadog-api-client-typescript/MIGRATION.md

 # Migration Notes: Moving from v1 Client to Logically Grouped Packages

-This guide will help you migrate your code from using the monolithic `@datadog/datadog-api-client` package to the new logically grouped packages structure.
+This guide goes over how to migrate your code from using the monolithic `@datadog/datadog-api-client` package to the new logically grouped packages structure.

-## Major Changes
+## Major changes

-### Package Structure Changes
+### Package structure changes
 - The `@datadog/datadog-api-client` package now only contains core components and configuration objects.
 - Service-specific code (e.g., `Monitor`) has been moved to individual packages in `services/` directory
-  - Each Api grouping is in its own dedicated package following the naming convention `@datadog/datadog-api-client-{apiName}`
+  - Each API grouping is in its own dedicated package following the naming convention `@datadog/datadog-api-client-{apiName}`

-### Configuration object Updates
+### Configuration object updates
 - `serverVariables`, `operationServerVariables` and `unstableOperation` keys in the configuration object now follow the same format:

   ```
   { apiName }.{ apiVersion }.{operation}
   ```

-## Migration Steps
+## Migration steps

-### 1. Package Installation
+### 1. Package installation

 Install the required packages: